 12. Hot Peppers

-If you love spicy food and want to add some zing in your food.
+If you love spicy food and want to add some zing to your food.
 Don’t miss the chili plants.
 The hotness and size of the hot pepper fruits depend on the varieties you’re growing.
 You can enjoy the chilies in many recipes.
 Learn how to grow it here.